abhi-soni/domain-info/README.md

 - Click on the "Submit" button to fetch the information.
 - The information will be displayed on the screen.
 - User can click on the "Copy" Icon to copy the information to clipboard.
+- Access the "History" tab to see the Explored URLs history.

 ## Contributing